 This series was produced and distributed by former Streamline exec Carl Macek, then of Harmony Gold, which was enjoying a mild and surprising success with Robotech.
 To hear Macek tell it, the origins of the show were as follows: he had been heading into the crapper when he met another HG exec on the way out, who asked him what other anime shows he thought were good.
 Macek said he liked Captain Harlock, the other dude said "Thanks; see ya," and a few weeks later informed Macek that Harmony Gold had just sold sixty-five episodes of Harlock to twelve stations around the country.
 Macek pointed out that there were, in fact, only forty-two episodes of the original Harlock series, and the company was suddenly forced to find a way to pad out the series.
 Toei was asking too high a price for the second series featuring Harlock, Endless Road SSX (which, combined with Space Pirate, still would've only totaled sixty-four episodes), and so the only option left was to acquire the forty-one episode Queen of 1000 Years series and try to combine the two.
 The production rate on the series was only two days per episode, resulting in a rather rushed pace that didn't have the luxury of looking too far ahead, and as such the series was a bit of a confusing mishmash that was in no way whatsoever Mr. Macek's fault.

 Captain Harlock and the Queen of 1000 Years was not a particularly successful remake, in any sense.
-With Robotech, the changes to the overall stories of the three series it was comprised of were relatively minimal, owing to the sequential, generational approach taken with their fusing.
+With Robotech, the changes to the overall stories of the three series comprising it were relatively minimal, owing to the sequential, generational approach taken with their fusing.
 In Harlock/Millennia, the two stories are supposed to be happening concurrently, resulting in numerous problems-not the least of which being the fact that it only took a new viewer a couple of episodes to notice that the characters were rigidly divided into two camps that never met.
 The fact that the protagonists of Harlock spent most of their time in space and the protagonists of Millennia spent most of their time on Earth was a minor saving grace, but it was also unavoidably noticeable that the two alien races that were simultaneously invading Earth, who were supposedly allies, also never met.
-The two series also featured sharply disparate levels of technological advancement, since Harlock was originally set in 2977, and Millennia in 1999; people in the show could consequently be see riding in hovercars or Volkswagons, depending upon which characters were doing the driving.
+The two series also featured sharply disparate levels of technological advancement, since Harlock was originally set in 2977, and Millennia in 1999.
+(A throwaway reference to "the eruption of Krakatoa 700 years ago" seems to place this series almost dead center in the between those original setting dates.)
+Consequently, people in the show could consequently be see riding in hovercars or Volkswagons, depending upon which characters were doing the driving.
 And the sharp-eyed viewer wouldn't have too much difficulty in discerning two different animation styles and two different directorial approaches as well, no matter how similar the character designs might have been.

 Of course, the fact that the two casts never interacted didn't stop the show from claiming that they did, in fact, meet and chat on occasion.
 The ubiquitous narrator (a device which had been overused in Robotech and was heinously overused in this show) would often recap previous episodes by describing events that were nowhere to be seen in the episodes themselves, including Harlock meeting Queen Promecium/Yukino Yayoi (renamed "Olivia Snow" in the dub), apparently in the hope that the viewer had missed the last episode--which, given the scant distribution and promotion of this show, was pretty likely, in fact--or that they had been so confused by the tangled mess of narrative and nebulous dialogue that they wouldn't remember what the hell they'd seen and would accept the narrator's explanation as being as good as any.